VOC removal

 Acetaldehyde belongs to the category of aldehydes.
 It is naturally found in coffee, bread, and ripe fruit.

 Acetaldehyde is one of the most important air pollutants because it is toxic, irritating and carcinogenic.
-Acetaldehyde emissions may also cause odor problems, especially from commercial kitchens and food processing industries.
+Acetaldehyde emissions may also cause odor problems, especially from commercial kitchens and food processing industries (external site)

 Benzene (aromatics)